 This is not health soup, lol.
 Just want to get that right out there.
-Although this soup is loaded with corn and veggies and general nutritious goodness, I wanted honor/mourn the end of summer by creating a celebration summer soup of sorts.
-In the same way that a crazy fancy cake is a celebration cake, I went all out with for this ode to Mexican Street Corn, in soup form.
+Although this soup is loaded with corn and veggies and generally nutritious goodness, I wanted honor/mourn the end of summer by creating a celebration summer soup of sorts.
+In the same way that a crazy fancy cake is a celebration cake, I went all out with for this ode to Mexican street corn, in soup form.

-If you’ve never had it, Mexican street corn is classic street food: grilled corn on the cob slathered to creamy richness with mayo and/or crema — a super creamy form of sour cream — then topped with chili powder, cotija cheese, and a spritz of lime juice.
+If you’ve never had it, Mexican street corn is the classic, crave-able street food: grilled corn on the cob slathered to creamy richness with mayo and/or crema — a super creamy form of sour cream — then topped with chili powder, cotija cheese, and a spritz of lime juice.
 It’s decadent and summery all at once.

-Grilling is optional, but I do love a light char on the corn and the smoky outdoorsy-ness it brings to the soup.
-I also add uncooked corn to the soup, which adds a crunchier texture and fresh corn flavor.
+Grilling is optional, of course, but I do love a light char on the corn and the smoky outdoorsy-ness it brings to the soup.
+I also add uncooked, fresh kernels to the soup, which adds a crunchier texture and sweet corn flavor.
 Lovely.

 Can you substitute frozen or canned corn?
 I hesitate to tell you what to do in your own kitchen, so, let’s put it this way: It will be a different soup.
 I think frozen would be more successful than canned.
 But, I highly recommend tracking down some fresh ears of corn.
 There’s just no flavor like it!

 Control the Texture of your Mexican Street Corn Soup